-Water rescue underway after boat flips at Manukau Heads
+One person dead after boat flips at Manukau Heads

-Emergency services are responding to reports of a boat capsizing with three people aboard near Manukau Heads.
+Police are working to establish the circumstances surrounding the incident, she said,

-It is understood survivors have made it to shore but rescuers cannot reach them due to the terrain.
+It is understood survivors have made it to shore but rescuers could not initially reach them due to the terrain.

 A police spokeswoman confirmed they were responding to a water event, which was reported at 9.05pm.

-Fire and Emergency and St John Ambulance were also at the scene.
+Fire and Emergency New Zealand (FENZ) and St John Ambulance were also at the scene.

 A Coastguard spokesman told the Herald rescuers were struggling to reach the survivors who had made it to shore due to steep cliffs in the area.

-Police were looking at using quad bikes to reach the stricken boaties.
+Police were looking at using quad bikes to reach the stricken boaties, The Herald earlier reported.

 A Maritime New Zealand spokesman said it was not involved in the incident.

 St John Ambulance had been contacted for comment.
+FENZ directed all questions to police.

 READ MORE: